On This Page

 Other Hoover Family Pets

-In the years Hoover was U. S. Food Administrator (1917-19) he wrote a friend and described his family this way: “We have in our family 2 small boys, 1 dog, 2 cats, 11 goldfish, 1 canary, 3 frogs, 14 chickens, 2 turtles, 1 rabbit.”
+In the years Hoover was U. S. Food Administrator (1917-19) he wrote a friend and described his family this way, according to a letter he wrote published in the book On Growing Up: “We have in our family 2 small boys, 1 dog, 2 cats, 11 goldfish, 1 canary, 3 frogs, 14 chickens, 2 turtles, 1 rabbit.”

 Sunny Boy, a pedigreed cat, which won second prize in the Washington Cat Club competition in February, 1927.
 Mrs. Hoover acquired Sunny Boy from a Mrs. Whittemore in late 1926 or early 1927.
 There is no evidence that Sunny Boy lived at the White House.
 No further information.